 Bella Cora: www.bellacora.co.uk London Medical Orchestra occasionally performs with this unique female vocal ensemble

-St Mary Brookfield Church: https://www.stmarybrookfield.com London Medical Orchestra performs the majority of its concerts at this church.
+St Mary Brookfield Church: https://www.stmarybrookfield.com London Medical Orchestra performed many of its concerts at this church until 2020.
 The orchestra has been associated with St Mary Brookfield for many years.

 The London Air Ambulance: https://www.londonsairambulance.org.uk Registered Charity 801013 London's Air Ambulance is the charity that delivers an advanced trauma team to London's most seriously injured patients.